osglworks/java-core/doc/design.md

     * `orElse(fallbackValue)` - compose with fallback value
 * conversation
     * `toProcedure()` - adapt to procedure
+    * `curry()` - return a function that takes one less arguments of this function with supplied parameter
 * factory
     * `constant(x)` - create function that returns contant `x`